MohamedElashri/Zotero-Docker/README.md

 # Zotero-Docker
  Docker version of Zotero dataserver and web library combined.
-This work is based on the original work of Zotero prime
+This work is based on the original work of [zotero prime](https://github.com/SamuelHassine/zotero-prime)

  # Zotero Prime - On-premise Zotero platform